eauwmadison/new.eauw.org/README.md

 ## Editing

-Justice is already optimised for adding, updating and removing pages, staff, posts, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).
+This website is optimised for adding, updating and removing pages, staff, posts, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).

 ### Posts